-The President of the Bank of Portugal, Carlos Costa, stressed that the United Kingdom "is a piece of the puzzle that will be missing" from the European Union.
+The governor of the Bank of Portugal, Carlos Costa, stressed that the United Kingdom "is a piece of the puzzle that will be missing" from the European Union.

-In a conversation with the best students of economics at national level, Carlos Costa, president of the Bank of Portugal, addressed the hot topics of the moment, such as the case of Brexit, the important role of the European Central Bank in the European Union and, finally, the skepticism surrounding the common currency.
+In a meeting with the best students of economics at national level, Carlos Costa, governor of the Bank of Portugal, addressed the hot topics of the moment, such as the Brexit, the important role of the European Central Bank in the European Union and, at last, the scepticism surrounding the common currency.

-The Portuguese governor began by revealing that the departure of the United Kingdom will, in fact, affect the most important organization in Europe, pointing out that the “EU is built like a kind of puzzle of successive additions” and not in the opposite direction.
+The Portuguese governor began by revealing that the departure of the United Kingdom will affect the most important organization in Europe, because in his opinion “EU is built like a kind of puzzle of successive additions” and not in the opposite direction.

 “On Brexit, let’s be very clear.
 A 27-member unit is smaller than a 28.
 Not only in terms of the number of members but also in terms of economic weight, demographic weight and density of international relations.
 The EU is built on this puzzle of successive additions.
 So it is a piece of the puzzle that will be missing,” he stressed.

-When asked about the role of the European Central Bank in today’s European society, the president noted that European citizens are currently benefiting from “an effort by the ECB to avoid deflation and also a possible deep economic recession”.
+When asked about the role of the European Central Bank in today’s society, the leader noted that European citizens are currently benefiting from “an effort by the ECB to avoid deflation and also a possible deep economic recession.”

-The costs of an exit from the euro are so high that there is a greater probability of new entrants to the common currency than exits.”
+The costs of an exit from the euro are so high that there is a greater probability of new entries to the common currency than exits.”

-For Europe’s forecast, Carlos Costa expects that “once the macroeconomic and financial situation has stabilised, the conditions are in place for a return to a new normality in financial and price terms”, however, he also warns that “new normality no longer depends on the European Central Bank.
-The monetary policy has done everything that had to be done, and now developments depend on the stimulation of aggregate demand by budgetary policy”.
+For Europe’s future, Carlos Costa expects that “once the macroeconomic and financial situation has stabilised, the conditions are in place for a return to a new normality in financial and price terms,” however, he also warns that “new normality no longer depends on the European Central Bank.
+The monetary policy has done everything that had to be done, and now developments depend on the aggregate demand stimulation by the budgetary policy.”

-Continuing to talk about the future, the president of the Bank of Portugal could not end his speech without talking about the Euro, who turned 20 years old in the beginning of last January, clarifying that EU countries are now looking at the common currency without a sense of distrust.
-In his view, “the costs of an exit from the euro are so high that there is a greater probability of new entrants to the common currency than exits”.
+The governor of the Bank of Portugal ended his speech by talking about the Euro, who turned 20 years in January.
+Carlos Costa clarifies that EU countries are now looking at the common currency without a sense of distrust because, In his view, “the costs of an exit from the Euro are so high that there is a greater probability of new entries to the common currency than exits.”